Paul Aellen

 Paul Aellen (1896–1973) was a Swiss botanist, teacher, and plant collector.
 He specialized in the Amaranthaceae and the flora of Western Asia, and contributed to the Flora Iranica project.
 He co-founded the Société de Botanique de Bâle in 1952, and also co-founded the journal Bauhinia.

 He was a plant collector who established an herbarium at Basel designated PAE.
-It was later transferred to Geneva and is now incorporated into the general herbarium collection at the Conservatory and Botanical Garden of the City of Geneva.
+It was later transferred to Geneva and is now incorporated into the general herbarium collection at the Geneva Botanical Garden.